cityofaustin/atd-moped/moped-database/README.md

 #### 3. The Hasura Cluster Helper

 There is a tool we've created that has a few shortcuts available, it's called [hasura-cluster](https://github.com/cityofaustin/atd-moped/blob/main/moped-database/hasura-cluster).
-This just a bash script that runs a few docker-compose commands.
+It is a bash script that runs a few docker-compose commands.

 Syntax: